couleur-tweak-tips/CTT/docs/video/obs/output.md

 1. #### Why?
 :   Because there are no benefits to stay on an older version (e.g 25.8.0) of OBS anymore (except if you need compatibility with specific things like old plugins)

-    * High fps recording with multi-track audio got fixed
+    * High FPS recording with multi-track audio not longer freezes when trying to stop recording
-    * Rumours of duplicated frames with high FPS recording in newer-than-25.0.8 versions have never resurged
+    * Rumours of duplicated frames with high FPS recording in newer-than-25.0.8 versions have never resurged, probably an urban legend
-    * There's a bunch of new encoding settings that let you have better efficiency or performance.
+    * New output settings allows for more efficient / higher FPS encoding.

     If you do have a reason to keep using an old version that hasn't been mentioned (except laziness or procrastination), [let me know](../../contact.md)